ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 The DCP includes an editing API which our researchers use to write rules to edit and transform the data in complex ways as it passes through the DCP pipeline.
 This editing enhances the usefulness of the public data.
 For instance, we use the editing API to make family pointer variables which indicate how people in a household are related to each other.
 Spouses get linked to each other, children to parents, and so on.
 We use the editing API for lots of other things as well - there are cost of living adjustments, poverty threshold calculations, and many, many others.

 For one of our data products - IPUMS CPS (Current Population Survey) - we had a particular edit we wanted to implement which required being able to query whether a given variable instance (e.g. "RACE") was for a variable that is found in the current record type we were examining (e.g. a Person record, which would have a "RACE" variable, vs. a Household record, which would not).
+In this particular situation -- we had special variables we needed to check given that we didn't know which type of record they belonged on, and we did not know which dataset we'd be running when the check occurred.
 In other words, we needed something like a __record.hasVariable(variable)__ method.

-As it happened, the program already had a similar function __hasVariable(string)__.
+As it happened, the program already had a similar function __hasVariable(string)__ in the back-end of the user facing API.
 It checks a record given an arbitrary variable name label.
 It was designed to be used on a single record as part of a DCP mode where a human would be supplying the variable label and interactively looking at a single record at a time (for QA or debugging purposes).
 In other words, it was not designed with scalability in mind, and the function isn't especially fast because it doesn't need to be.

 It was tempting to try to re-use this function for our new need.
-Of course, unlike an interactive debugging mode where a human is stepping through records one a time, the editing API is designed to be applied on an entire dataset of millions of records as part of a non-interactive dataset processing mode, so performance is critical and any performance flaws are magnified.
+Of course, unlike an interactive debugging mode where a human is stepping through records one at a time, the editing API is designed to be applied on an entire dataset of millions of records as part of a non-interactive dataset processing mode, so performance is critical and any performance flaws are magnified.

 You can probably guess what happened.
 The thought process went something like this: